GiaMadonna1/GiaMadonna1/README.md

 </p>

-- 🔭 I’m currently working on a Storefront application, as well as a personal Website.
+- 🔭 I’m currently working on a Personal Portfolio, as well as a Storefront revamp.
 - 🌱 I’m currently learning Typescript
 - 📫 How to reach me:
      <br>  <pre>  🔌 LinkedIn = https://www.linkedin.com/in/gia-madonna-8765b81b5/ </pre>